Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Microfiber towels for drying off quickly

 A quick-drying towel that packs up small comes in handy for a variety of adventures, from camping trips and beach days to staying in hostels where the provided towels may be lacking in quality.
 Travel towels are not only super absorbent (especially for how thin they are), they’re extremely soft and dry quickly so you can re-pack and be on your way.
-Smaller towels start at around $10, while beach-sized towels cost about $40.
+Smaller towels start around $10, while beach-sized towels cost about $40.

 A handy tool to keep itchy bug bites at bay